DYPG68/cambridge-pronunciation-tool/README.md

 ---

 ## 📄 License

-This project is intended for **personal use and educational purposes only**.
+MIT License.
+See LICENSE for details.
 Data is fetched in real-time from [Cambridge Dictionary](https://dictionary.cambridge.org/).